 So, the last couple of years have been wild for many different reasons and I've been super fortunate to be given this opportunity to be a role model for aspiring authors just like myself.

 Now I have the opportunity to be an advocate for diversity and being totally transparent.
 Putting my love of books in clear focus.
 To hone my craft as a writer and to also represent Authors.
 One of my dreams came true.
-I am now a Literary Agent at The Harvey Klinger Literary Agency and opening my doors to those who deserve to be represented.
+I am now a Literary Agent at The Rees Literary Agency and opening my doors to those who deserve to be represented.
 Natural voices from different backgrounds.
 I’m a Latina working hard for my Dreams.
 I hope I can be an inspiration for those around me and to give anyone hope that they too, can follow their dreams.
 My first step is to be an Agent and then become a Traditionally Published Author myself.

 No matter where you are right now, know that things take time and that things happen for a reason.
 Don't compare yourself to others, but focus on you--on your goals.
 Envision that finish line and really soak in the scene.
 Everyone has a chance to land their dream and to make a difference.